ognistik/alfred-superwhisper/README.md

 ---

 ## THE KM MACROS

+---

+## IMPORTANT
+SuperWisper's version 1.44.0 is currently the last update where the Keyboard Maestro macros function as they were supposed to.
+I'm talking specifically about the action modes for pasting the user's prompt along with the result, and web searches.
+This is due to a change in the app that has stopped this setup from working as it is.
+The developer has mentioned a solution that will be officially supported, making it more reliable than before.
+If you rely on these features, you may want to wait before updating past version 1.44.0.
+Everything else should continue to function normally.
+Will update the macros as soon as the alternative is officially out.

+---

 This is an experimental macro group which adds extra features to an already versatile app.
 Here's what it can do:

 1. Show current SW mode in menu bar (best with short mode names).